Zelmoghazy/esp32-ethernet-lan8720/README.md

 ## Another Solution

-* In the espressif docs I noticed an Important paragraph
+* In the espressif docs I noticed an important paragraph

 > What is more, if you are not using PSRAM in your design, GPIO16 and GPIO17 are also available to output the reference clock.

-- Using the third way of generating the reference clock, I wont really need the 50 MHz of the external oscillator I can use the ESP32 internal PLL to generate the reference clock and avoid the headache of `GPIO0` all together
+- Using the third way of generating the reference clock, I wont really need the 50 MHz of the external oscillator I can use the ESP32 internal PLL to generate the reference clock and avoid the headache of `GPIO0` all together.
-- My DEVKIT contained `GPIO17` which outputs an Inverted output of 50MHz APLL clock which was found the most stable option for long signal wires.
+- My DEVKIT contained `GPIO17` which outputs an Inverted output of 50MHz APLL clock which was found to be the most stable option for long signal wires.
 - The only thing needed was to disable the external oscillator all together and use the ESP32 clock instead.

 ![alt text](./Images/image-10.png)

-- After examining the datasheet you can remove connection by moving the 330 ohm resistors
+- After examining the datasheet you can remove connection by moving the 33 ohm resistors.

-- I didnt want to modify the board so I just connected the enable pin of the oscillator to the `NC` and just grounded the `NC` permanently.
+- I didnt want to modify the board so I just soldered the enable pin of the oscillator to the `NC` and just grounded the `NC` permanently this way I can still revert to the previous workaround If I wanted to.

 ![alt text](./Images/image-11.png)

-## Wiring
+## Wiring and Connections

+* You cannot change the following connections they are fixed.

 | GPIO   | RMII Signal | Notes        |
 | ------ | ----------- | ------------ |